SCHOOL GROUPS AND TEACHERS

 by Young Writers, our annual festival of plays

-each year at a renowned theatre in San Diego (The Old Globe, San Diego Rep's Lyceum Theatre, and Old Town Theatre), the festival entertains viewers of
+by contest winners, features full professional productions at a renowned theatre in San Diego (The Old Globe, San Diego Rep's Lyceum Theatre, and Old Town Theatre).
+The festival entertains viewers of

 chance to go to the theatre, where they often meet characters